shaunwcolley/garden-planner/README.md

 <img src="readme/landing-page.gif" width="750" height="500"/>

-After looking for a free decent garden planner I noticed one thing was missing: ability to persist plans over time based on expected harvest dates.
-Square foot plots in gardens change over time while others can remain the same for months longer.
-I needed a way to capture this fact when planning my community garden plot.
+After looking for a free decent garden planner I noticed one thing was missing: the ability to persist plans over time based on expected harvest dates.
+Some spaces in gardens change rapidly over time while others can remain the same for much longer.
+I needed a way to capture this fact when planning my own community garden plot.
 Thus, the SFGP was born.
 SFGP is a relatively bare bones app that captures the spirit of this feature.

 <br>